Skip to main content

 External type declaration

-In some cases, you cannot or do not want to put an annotation on a domain class.
+In some cases, you cannot or do not want to put an attribute on a domain class.

 For instance: